Walnut family (Juglandaceae)

 Cultivation: The preference is full or partial sun, moist conditions, and deep soil containing loam, silty loam, or sandy loam.
 The pH of the soil should be slightly acid to neutral.
 This tree tolerates spring flooding if it is temporary.
 Because of the deep taproot, it is difficult to transplant successfully.
 To germinate the nuts, they must be subjected to cold winter temperatures for 90-120 days.
 The resulting seedlings may produce nuts as early as 5 years, but significant production of nuts doesn't occur until they become 10-15 years old.

-Range & Habitat: In Illinois, Black Walnut is a common tree that is probably found in every county (see Distribution Map).
+Range & Habitat: In Illinois, the native Black Walnut is a common tree that is probably found in every county of the state (see Distribution Map).
 Habitats consist of rich mesic woodlands, moist bottomland woodlands in valleys and along rivers, and the bases or lower slopes of bluffs.
 Black Walnut is found in deciduous woodlands with moisture-loving maple, hickory, oak, and ash trees.
 Sometimes this tree is planted deliberately because of its edible nuts and valuable wood.

 Faunal Associations: Miscellaneous insects use Black Walnut as a food source, particularly the caterpillars of many moths (see Moth Table).
 Other insect feeders include the wood-boring larvae of long-horned beetles, leaf beetles, stink bugs, plant bugs, aphids, and species from other families (see Insect Table).
 The nuts are an important food source for the Gray Squirrel, Fox Squirrel, Red Squirrel, and Eastern Chipmunk; these animals bury the nuts in secret caches and help to distribute them to new locations.
 White-Footed Mice also feed on the nuts, while rabbits sometimes gnaw on the stems of young trees during the winter.